Penny debate in the United States: Public preference for cashless transactions

 According to a 2025 Federal Reserve study, cash transactions in 2024 dropped to only 14% of transactions.
 Persons aged 55 and older used cash for 19% of transactions, while those aged 18–24 used cash for only 10%.

 Effect on prices

 Prices would not be higher

 Research by Whaples in 2007, using data on nearly 200,000 transactions from a multi-state convenience store chain shows, that rounding would have virtually no effect.
-Consumers would gain a tiny amount – about 0.025 ¢ per transaction.
+On average, consumers would gain a tiny amount – about 0.025 ¢ per transaction.

 Elimination would not hurt the poor

 Given that rounding (based on cash transaction totals being rounded up and down to the nearest multiple of five cents) is neutral at the transaction level, and that cash transactions are faster without having to deal with extremely low-value coins, people who disproportionately deal in cash transactions would be helped more by elimination of the penny.
 To gain consumer favor for reducing the use of the penny it could be legislated (either on a state or federal level) that all cash transactions totals over a nominal amount (say 25 cents) would need to be rounded down to the nearest multiple of five cents.
 Rounding down cash transaction totals is a win for the merchant too as it encourages cash sales and thereby avoids the electronic payment fee (typically on the order of two percent of the balance).